The Tutor (Brecht)

-The Tutor is the 1950 adaptation, by 20th-century German dramatist Bertolt Brecht, of an 18th-century play by Lenz.
+The Tutor is the 1950 adaptation, by 20th-century German dramatist Bertolt Brecht, of the 18th-century play The Tutor by Jakob Michael Reinhold Lenz.
 The original Lenz play was produced in 1774 and is also known by the title "The Advantages of a Private Education".
 Brecht contributed few additions to the plot of the original work, but made many cuts and alterations.
 Brecht's work is two-thirds the length of the original play and over half the material is new.
 The play was Brecht's first production which featured work from the German Classical Era for the Berliner Ensemble.
 Overall, it was the third production the Berliner Ensemble performed.
 Brecht himself directed this production.
 'The Tutor' was translated by Ralph Manheim and Wolfgang Sauerlander.

 Plot

 Lauffer is a tutor who earns a meagre living teaching a retired major's two children.
 When he tries to negotiate his salary it is cut by his masters.
 The major's daughter and Lauffer's student, Gussie, seduces Lauffer and becomes pregnant by him.
 Pursued by the major and his friends, Lauffer runs away and takes refuge with a village schoolmaster, Wenceslas.
 There he becomes attracted to the schoolmaster's ward and, to prevent repetition of the previous disaster, castrates himself.
 He then finds that he is acceptable to all, and eventually marries the girl.
 Lauffer is then acclaimed as the perfect teacher and entrusted with the education of Germany's youth.